 What do you have in common with Serena Williams and Ronaldo?
-You might not think that you have anything in common with these athletes but you do.
+You might not think you have anything in common with these athletes, but you do.
 These sporting heroes have the drive and determination to reach their goal – and so do you!
-You are an Inner Winner!
+You are an inner winner!

 • Winners take their dreams seriously

 • Winners have attitude